By Susan Crane, EAS Senior Advisor for OTC Drugs and Labeling

 - Require, based on a reasonable medical judgment, a medical or surgical intervention to prevent an outcome described above.

 As of June 2015, all serious adverse event reports received on OTC drug products must be submitted to the agency through FDA’s Adverse Events Reporting System (FAERS) in electronic format using either a Database to Database Transmission or through the FDA’s Safety Reporting Portal.
-Additional information is available both on the FAERS website and in a draft guidance document issued in 2014.
+Additional information is available both on the FAERS website and Guidance Document finalized in April of this year.

 When completing the electronic ICSRs, firms should follow good pharmacovigilance practices and include the four basic data elements: information about (1) the patient, (2) the suspected product, (3) the adverse event details and (4) the reporter (if different from patient).
 The format and content of such reports are completed using the Medical Dictionary for Regulatory Activities (MedDRA), a medical terminology standard developed by the International Council for Harmonization for coding the medical terminology used in the report.